SkySom/SodacanUtilities/README.md

-# SodacanTorches for Minecraft 1.7.10
+# SodacanUtilities for Minecraft 1.7.10
-SodacanTorches adds a variety of utilities to your minecraft worlds!
+SodacanUtilities adds a variety of utilities to your minecraft worlds!

 #Downloads
 You can find the latest release [here](http://www.thedoctorsoda.com/sodacantorches1-7-10.html).